Aaron Gurd

-Aaron Gurd (/en/; born 18 September 2001) is an Australian professional soccer player who plays as a centre-back for Kanchanaburi Power on loan from Sydney FC.
+Aaron Gurd (/en/; born 18 September 2001) is an Australian professional soccer player who plays as a centre-back for Australian Championship club Sydney Olympic, on loan from Sydney FC.

+Early life

+Gurd was born on 18 September 2001.
+He is of Thai descent and has a Thai passport.

 Career

 Gurd was promoted through the Sydney FC academy ranks as a youngster, making his NPL debut in 2019.
 In 2022 he was signed along with Jaiden Kucharski to the A-League Men's team on a scholarship deal.
 Gurd made his debut for the club against the Central Coast Mariners in the 2022 Australia Cup round of 32, in which Sydney would go on to win on penalties.
 The next game against NPL Victoria club Bentleigh Greens he started the game alongside veteran defender Alex Wilkinson and scored the second goal in their 2–1 victory.

 In September 2025, Gurd signed another year extension on his contract until the end of the 2026–27 A-League Men season, and was loaned out to Thai club Kanchanaburi Power for the 2025–26 Thai League 1 season with an option to make the move permanent.